microsoft/pxt-adafruit/docs/courses/maker/projects/fabric-friend.md

 ### Test with Alligator Clip Wires

-* When you have drawn a plan that seems promising, test it with alligator clip wires
+* When you have drawn a plan that seems promising, test it with alligator clip wires.
 * Make all the connections as you expect to make them with conductive thread, do your coding, and test.
 It’s much better to work out problems at this stage than after having invested time into sewing the lines incorrectly.
-* Remember that the colors of alligator clip wires don’t matter in terms of functionality (they are all the same inside), but color coordinating helps keep you organized
+* Remember that the colors of alligator clip wires don’t matter in terms of functionality (they are all the same inside), but color coordinating helps keep you organized.

 ![Test your lights using alligator clip wires before sewing the connections](/static/courses/maker/projects/fabric-friend/friend-making13.jpg)

-Transfer your Wiring Diagram onto the Fabric cutout
+Transfer your Wiring Diagram onto the Fabric cutout.

-* Copy your wiring diagram from paper to the fabric
+* Copy your wiring diagram from paper to the fabric.
-* Mark the position of the Circuit Playground Express and the Flora NeoPixels
+* Mark the position of the Circuit Playground Express and the Flora NeoPixels.
-* Use a fabric pen or tailor’s chalk if you have it
+* Use a fabric pen or tailor’s chalk if you have it.
-* If you use a regular pen, make the markings on the inside so they don’t show
+* If you use a regular pen, make the markings on the inside so they don’t show.

 ### Sew on the Circuit Playground Express

-* Using normal sewing thread, secure the Circuit Playground Express to your material
+* Using normal sewing thread, secure the Circuit Playground Express to your material.
-* Use some of the pin connectors that you won’t need for the conductive thread to secure the board to the material
+* Use some of the pin connectors that you won’t need for the conductive thread to secure the board to the material.

 ![Position the Circuit Playground Express on the Fabric](/static/courses/maker/projects/fabric-friend/friend-making14.jpg)

-* To knot thread off, you can run the needle through a stitch on the back side
+* To knot thread off, you can run the needle through a stitch on the back side.
-* Run the needle back through the resulting loop, repeat this process several times, and you will knot off the line
+* Run the needle back through the resulting loop, repeat this process several times, and you will knot off the line.

 ![Tying off the thread in the back](/static/courses/maker/projects/fabric-friend/friend-making15.jpg)

 ### Sewing the connections

-* Now that you have the Circuit Playground Express securely fastened to the fabric, it’s time to use conductive thread to make the electrical connections
+* Now that you have the Circuit Playground Express securely fastened to the fabric, it’s time to use conductive thread to make the electrical connections.
-* Using the wiring diagram as a guide, sew connections between the Power, Ground, and Signal pin connectors * A simple running stitch works well
+* Using the wiring diagram as a guide, sew connections between the Power, Ground, and Signal pin connectors.
+* A simple [running stitch](https://en.wikipedia.org/wiki/Running_stitch) works well.
-* Take care that none of the lines of conductive thread touch each other
+* Take care that none of the lines of conductive thread touch each other.
-* Also remember to end a line of stitching at the middle of a NeoPixel and resume with new thread on the other side
+* Also remember to end a line of stitching at the middle of a NeoPixel and resume with new thread on the other side.

 ![Stop and start sewing the signal thread connections to the NeoPixels](/static/courses/maker/projects/fabric-friend/friend-making16.jpg)